 Made from whole milk with added crème fraîche, Brillat-Savarin can be served at many different ages.
 When young the texture is dense, the rind is mild and the flavour has a pleasant crème fraîche tang.
 As it matures, the rind blooms and becomes spicy, and the texture is like a rich, buttery mousse.
 For an extra indulgence, try Brillat-Savarin served with strawberries & Champagne.

-After maturation in a small room next to the dairy for a minimum of two months, the rich buttery texture becomes interspersed with dark blue veins and develops a distinct creamy texture and a slightly earthy flavour.
+After maturation in a small room next to the dairy for a minimum of two months, the rich buttery texture becomes interspersed with dark blue veins and develops a distinctly creamy texture and a slightly earthy flavour.
 The hallmark of this cheese is its perfect balance of spicy blue, creamy cheese and salty tang.

 Marcel Petite is one of the most respected affineurs in France.
 He hand selects young wheels of Comté to mature in the 19th century underground Fort of Saint-Antoine.
 These cheeses are made by small dairies in the Jura and are carefully graded before, during and after maturation.
 They have a concentrated nutty texture and a gentle sweet honey flavour reflecting the rich milk of the Montbéliard cattle that graze the natural mountain pastures.